indexeddbshim/IndexedDBShim/README.md

 They can be run through a variety of means as described below.

+To properly build the files (lint, browserify, and minify), use `npm start` or to also keep a web server, run `npm run dev` (or `grunt dev`).

+The tests produce various database files.
+These are avoided in `.gitignore` and should be cleaned up if the tests pass, but if you wish to delete them all manually, run `npm run clean`.

 ### Browser testing

 All QUnit-based browser tests should pass except one